LakiTheGreat/Customer-management-API/README.md

 `*) Endpoint descriptions can be found in Postman collection - Customer management/Customers (click on the folder)`

-# Aditional comments
+# Additional comments

 - Complex file structure is unnecessary for this simple project, but it was implemented to showcase best practices that enable easy scalability.
-- Responses are formated in JSend format.
+- Responses are formatted in JSend format.